A System Model: ACME B2B Reseller Platform

 System Model 101: Begin at the beginning…

-That’s the whole point of building a model—finding out where your team differs on the basics, the opportunity, and what you (eventually) want to build.
+Document the basics, the stuff that’s supposedly so painfully obvious it’s not necessary to talk about.
+That’s the whole point of building a model—to find out where your team differs on the basics, the opportunities, and what you (eventually) want to build.
+You should be able to state what each incremental version of the model adds to the team’s understanding.

 Where do resellers fit in?